First Baptist Church Staff

 MONDAY BIBLE STUDY

 Bible Study meets in Fellowship Hall and on Zoom each Monday at 11:30am.
-We are exploring Paul’s Letters to the Corinthians.
+We are exploring Paul’s Letter to the Galatians.

-THE CHOSEN viewing happens on Mondays at 2pm in the Sanctuary.
-This television series explores the life of Jesus and his early followers.
-Those who would like to watch from home can access the show on https://www.angel.com/watch/the-chosen or through Netflix, Amazon, or other streaming services.
+THE CHOSEN season 4 is in movie theaters this Spring.
+We will go to Essex Cinema on Saturday, Feb.
+10 at 2pm to watch episodes 1 and 2.
+Those who would like to watch seasons 1-3 from home can access the show on https://www.angel.com/watch/the-chosen or through Netflix, Amazon, or other streaming services.

 FBC COFFEE HOUR meets on Thursdays at 9:30 a.m. on Zoom.